AI2lab/comfyUI-siliconflow-api-2lab/README.md

-# DeepSeek
+# Silicon Flow
-Unofficial implementation of siliconflow API for ComfyUI
+Unofficial implementation of siliconflow API for ComfyUI (https://siliconflow.cn/)

 # How to use
 - apply api key in ：https://cloud.siliconflow.cn/